githedgehog/docs/docs/vlab/demo.md

 both `server-01` (MCLAG attached to both `leaf-01` and `leaf-02`) we need to configure a bond with a VLAN on top of it and for the `server-05` (single-homed unbundled attached to `leaf-03`) we need to configure just a VLAN and they both will get an IP address from the DHCP server.
-You can use the `ip` command to configure networking on the servers or use the little helper preinstalled by Fabricator on test servers, `hhnet`.
+You can use the `ip` command to configure networking on the servers or use the little helper pre-installed by Fabricator on test servers, `hhnet`.

 For `server-01`: